-Africa is a third world continent, solely because it has chosen to alienate itself with taboos that are centuries old.
+Africa is a third world continent, solely because it has alienated itself with taboos that are centuries old.
 As the rest of the world rides along, Africa is limping far behind.
 Welcome to Africa where people have failed to move with the rest of the world and rather decided to be comfortable with the status quo.
-LGBTQ (Lesbian, Gay, Bisexual, Transgender and Queer), is considered a sin, an abomination to the African moral standards.
+LGBTQ+ (Lesbian, Gay, Bisexual, Transgender, Queer, among others), is considered a sin, an abomination to the African moral standards.

 Engaging in such acts will lead to public ridicule, stigmatization, and jail term or at worse death.
 The fight for gay rights in most African countries is a suicide mission.
 Governments have even treated gay groups as radicalized terror groups, advocating for their elimination.
 With anti-gay religious groups in an effort to gain converts pouring unprecedented resources, making the struggle even more difficult.

-With the exception of South Africa which has legalized same-sex marriages, other countries have shown a hostile reception to homosexuality activities and apart from Cape Verde which to some extent is considered the most gay friendly country in Africa.
-Some countries have even outlawed and criminalized LGBTQ rights and activities, imposing sanctions, heavy penalties, life imprisonments or death sentences to the culprits.
+With the exception of Angola, Botswana, Cape Verde, Gabon, Guinea-Bissau, Lesotho, Mozambique, São Tomé and Príncipe, Seychelles and South Africa which has decriminalized and/or legalized same-sex marriages, other countries have shown a hostile reception to homosexuality activities.
+Some countries have even outlawed and criminalized LGBTQ+ rights and activities, imposing sanctions, heavy penalties, life imprisonments or death sentences to the culprits.

 Yet what these so called ‘criminals’ do is to profess love to each other, without harming anyone or affecting the economy.
 Until March 2018, Kenya was conducting anal examinations, before outlawed by the High Court, on gay people then slapping them with a 14 year jail term.
 This even though the constitution is silent on homosexuality.
 The government has invaded the privacy of its citizens and want to control who they love, what they watch and what they say.